he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Beastbrood.md

 **Tiefling:**

 A creature with this trait has the tiefling versatile heritage.
-Tieflings are [[Planar Scion]] descended from fiends.
+Tieflings are [[DATABASE/monsterfamily/Planar Scion|planar scions]] descended from fiends.
 An ability with this trait can be used or selected only by tieflings.